bamlab/dev-standards/backend/django/getting-started.mo.md

 > **CHECK**:
 > - Run the server: `python manage.py runserver`
 > - Access `http://127.0.0.1:8000` and see the "It worked page"
-> - Access `http://127.0.0.1:8000/admin`, connect and see the admin page
+> - Access `http://127.0.0.1:8000/admin`, connect and see the admin page with the username/password created above

 ### Add the first model (~5 min)

-> **NOTE**: for editing Python code, I recommand using [Pycharm](insertLink).
+> **NOTE**: for editing Python code, I recommand using [Pycharm](https://www.jetbrains.com/pycharm/).
 The debugging and auto complete features helps a lot.
 There is a community edition that is free to use.
 That being said, [@yann](https://github.com/yleflour) commited on making VSCode great agin, even for python.
 Stay tuned.

 - Open `mab/library/models.py` in Pycharm (or other, if you still resists).
 - Lets start with a model `Author`: a model derive from `models.Model`, and for project documentation have a small docstring explaining what it is